Skip to main content

 The platform is proven.
 Practices are new.

-Apex runs 30+ restaurants, bars, and event venues across 4 groups — scheduling, payroll, menus, websites, marketing — live in production for three years.
-A Friday-night dinner rush doesn't forgive downtime.
-Neither does a Monday-morning waiting room.
+Apex runs restaurants, bars, and event venues in live production — scheduling, payroll, menus, websites, marketing — night after night, for years.
+A Friday dinner rush doesn't forgive downtime; neither does a Monday waiting room.
 Every mechanic on this page was built there and has run every night since: the draft-first rule, the receipts, the queues a manager works at open.
 The industry is different.
 The discipline is the same.

 Be the practice we build this with.

-No medical practice runs Apex in production yet — you would be among the first, and we won't pretend otherwise.
-What a founding practice gets: the free audit and a fixed-price scope on the same terms as anyone, direct access to the team building it for practices, and a real say in what it becomes.
+No medical practice runs Apex in production yet — you'd be among the first, and we won't pretend otherwise.
+A founding practice gets the free audit and a fixed-price scope on the same terms as anyone, direct access to the team building it for practices, and a real say in what it becomes.
 What we get: a partner whose actual front desk shapes the product.
 That's the trade, stated plainly.
 If you'd rather be customer forty, we understand.
 If you'd rather have the team's full attention while it's still being built, that's what founding means.

 Find out what rings out after you close.